AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/chapter-6.md

    ```

-   **@ExtendWith({AemContextExtension.class, MockitoExtension.class})** marks the Test Case class to be run with the [Mockito JUnit Jupiter Extension](https://www.javadoc.io/page/org.mockito/mockito-junit-jupiter/latest/org/mockito/junit/jupiter/MockitoExtension.html) which allows for the use of the @Mock annotations to define mock objects at the Class level.
+   * **`@ExtendWith({AemContextExtension.class, MockitoExtension.class})`** marks the Test Case class to be run with the [Mockito JUnit Jupiter Extension](https://www.javadoc.io/page/org.mockito/mockito-junit-jupiter/latest/org/mockito/junit/jupiter/MockitoExtension.html) which allows for the use of the @Mock annotations to define mock objects at the Class level.

-   **@Mock private Image** creates a mock object of type com.adobe.cq.wcm.core.components.models.Image.
+   * **`@Mock private Image`** creates a mock object of type com.adobe.cq.wcm.core.components.models.Image.
 Note that this is defined at the class level so that, as needed, `@Test`methods can alter its behavior as needed.

-   **@Mock private ModelFactory** creates a mock object of type ModelFactory.
+   * **`@Mock private ModelFactory`** creates a mock object of type ModelFactory.
 Note that this is a pure Mockito mock and has no methods implemented on it.
 Note that this is defined at the class level so that, as needed, `@Test`methods can alter its behavior as needed.

-   **when(modelFactory.getModelFromWrappedRequest...** registers mock behavior for when `getModelFromWrappedRequest(..)` is called on the mock ModelFactory object.
+   * **`when(modelFactory.getModelFromWrappedRequest`...** registers mock behavior for when `getModelFromWrappedRequest(..)` is called on the mock ModelFactory object.
 The result defined in `thenReturn (..)` is to return the mock Image object.
 Note that this behavior is only invoked when: the 1st parameter is equal to the `ctx`'s  request object, the 2nd param is any Resource object, and the 3rd param must be the Core Components Image class.
 We accept any Resource because throughout our tests we will be setting the `ctx.currentResource(...)` to various mock resources defined in the **BylineImplTest.json**.
 Note that we add the **lenient()** strictness because we will later want to override this behavior of the ModelFactory.

-   **ctx.registerService...** registers the mock ModelFactory object into the AemContext, with the highest service ranking.
+   * **`ctx.registerService`...** registers the mock ModelFactory object into the AemContext, with the highest service ranking.
 This is required since the ModelFactory used in the BylineImpl's `init()` is injected via the `@OSGiService ModelFactory model` field.
 In order for the AemContext to inject **our** mock object, which handles calls to `getModelFromWrappedRequest(..)`, we must register it as the highest ranking Service of that type (ModelFactory).

 4. Re-run the test, and again it fails, but this time the message is clear why its failed.